kubedb/docs/docs/guides/solr/monitoring/grafana-dashboard.md

 grafana-kubedb-solr-database    KubeDB / Solr / Database    Current   30s
 ```

 `SYNCED: Current` confirms `grafana-operator` successfully pushed each dashboard into Grafana.
-Open Grafana — the dashboards are already there under `Dashboards`, fully wired to your Prometheus data source, ready to explore in Step 6 below.
+Open Grafana — the dashboards are already there under `Dashboards`, fully wired to your Prometheus data source, ready to explore in Step 7 below.

+If the `SYNCED` column is missing entirely from your output (not just showing a non-`Current` value), `grafana-operator` most likely never processed the resource at all.
+Check that the operator pod is actually running (`kubectl get pods -n kubeops -l app.kubernetes.io/name=grafana-operator`), inspect its logs for `AppBinding`/auth errors (`kubectl logs -n kubeops deploy/grafana-operator`), and check `kubectl get grafanadashboards.openviz.dev -n kubeops <name> -o yaml` for `status.conditions` — the CR existing only means `kubectl` accepted it, not that it reached Grafana.

 After importing them, they will appear under `Dashboards` in the left sidebar as well: